The Gift of Christmas (song)

 "The Gift of Christmas" is a 1995 charity single by supergroup Childliners, with the proceeds of the single going to Childline.
-The song was written by Tony Mortimer of East 17.
+The song was written by Tony Mortimer of East 17 and released by London Records.
 In a similar ilk to "Do They Know It's Christmas?" by Band Aid, the song features popular chart acts such as MN8, Boyzone, East 17, Backstreet Boys, Dannii Minogue, Peter Andre and more.
-It peaked at number 9 on the UK Singles Chart, number 10 in Ireland and number 7 in Scotland.
+It peaked at number nine on the UK Singles Chart, number ten in Ireland and number seven in Scotland.

 A second CD of "The Gift of Christmas" was also released featuring remixes by Motiv 8, Not Loveland, Matt Darey, Beatmasters and Wand; whilst credited to 'ChildLiner DJs', the artist remains ChildLiners, and the DJs have only remixed the existing track.